Generic properties of topological groups: Abstract

 \section{Abstract}

 We study generic properties of topological groups in the sense of Baire category.

-First we investigate countably infinite (discrete) groups.
+First, we investigate countably infinite groups.
 We extend a classical result of B.~H.~Neumann, H.~Simmons and A.~Macintyre on algebraically closed groups and the word problem.
-I.~Goldbring, S.~ E.~Kunnawalkam and Y.~Lodha proved that every isomorphism class is meager among countably infinite (discrete) groups.
-In contrast, we show that there is a comeager isomorphism class among countably infinite (discrete) abelian groups.
+Recently, I.~Goldbring, S.~Kunnawalkam Elayavalli, and Y.~Lodha proved that every isomorphism class is meager among countably infinite groups.
+In contrast, it follows from the work of W.~Hodges on model-theoretic forcing that there exists a comeager isomorphism class among countably infinite abelian groups.
+We present a new elementary proof of this result.

 Then we turn to compact metrizable abelian groups.
 We use Pontryagin duality to show that there is a comeager isomorphism class among compact metrizable abelian groups.
-We discuss its connections to the countably infinite (discrete) case.
+We discuss its connections to the countably infinite case.

 Finally, we study compact metrizable groups.
 We prove that the generic compact metrizable group is neither connected nor totally disconnected; also it is neither torsion-free nor a torsion group.